seanb126/cyborg-rat3-fix/README.md

 ## Installation

+### Note
+The Python script uses the tqdm library to present progress bars during installation.
+The specific version is inside the 'requirements.txt' file.

+However the Python script will have no issue installing the fix without this library.
+It will just not look as visually appealing.

 ### Git Installation
 The quickest and best method to installing this fix, is to use git inside of a terminal.